 Official languages: Faroese, Danish

-We hope you´ll enjoy this tale of Cruising the North Atlantic to get a glimpse of the endearing and colourful puffins.
+We hope you´ll enjoy this tale of Cruising the North Atlantic to get a glimpse of the endearing and colorful puffins.